-In Theorem \ref{the lifting theorem}, we obtain a sufficient condition (via bridging matrix) for lifting homomorphisms between graded $K$-theories of Kumjian-Pask algebras to graded homomorphisms between the Kumjian-Pask algebras.
+In Theorem \ref{the lifting theorem}, we obtain a sufficient condition (via a bridging matrix) for lifting homomorphisms between graded $K$-theories of Kumjian--Pask algebras to graded homomorphisms between the Kumjian--Pask algebras.
 However, we have not yet explored whether the condition is necessary.
-If it is so then obviously not all pointed order-preserving homomorphisms between graded Grothendieck groups can be lifted (one can easily find such a homomorphism in view of Example \ref{ex matrix commutativity is not enough}).
+If it is so, then obviously, not all pointed order-preserving homomorphisms between graded Grothendieck groups can be lifted (one can easily find such a homomorphism in view of Example \ref{ex matrix commutativity is not enough}).
 On the level of Leavitt path algebras, this lifting can always be done as the functor $K_0^{\gr}$ is full.
 One way of showing this, among others, is to realise Leavitt path algebras as \emph{Bergman algebras} (see \cite{HLR} for details).
-So, in order to have a more specific answer to the lifting question (Question \ref{ques lifting question}) for Kumjian-Pask algebras, it may be fruitful to execute further research in the following direction. \begin{prob} Describe the class of $k$-graphs whose Kumjian-Pask algebras can be realised as Bergman algebras. \end{prob}
+So, in order to have a more specific answer to the lifting question (Question \ref{ques lifting question}) for Kumjian--Pask algebras, it may be fruitful to execute further research in the following direction: \begin{prob} Describe the class of $k$-graphs whose Kumjian--Pask algebras can be realised as Bergman algebras. \end{prob}